MoonshotLab/moonshot-tour-scheduler/README.md

 A simple scheduling system which helps Barkley partners book tours for the lab.

 ## Authenticating
-To use the scheduler, you need to have an e-mail address with the domain [http://barkleyus.com](barkleyus.com).
+To use the scheduler, you'll need an e-mail address which matches one of the following domains: [http://barkleyus.com](barkleyus.com), [http://crossroads.us/](crossroads.us), [http://www.blacktopcreative.com/](blacktopcreative.com)

 To be tracked by the scheduler, you need to first hit the authentication route at `/auth`.
 This will build a user record with an oAuth2 access and refresh token which will automatically update any time data is requested.